swandono/.dotfiles/README.md

 ## Installation

-You need to install `fzf, ripgrep, fd` first before using this config.
+You need to install `fzf, ripgrep, fd, lazygit` first before using this config.

 After that you can create `nvim` folder in `~/.config`, then git clone this repo!